Background pattern

 • Medications to thin the blood (anticoagulants, antiplatelet agents).

-• Medications for gout (probencid, sulfinpyrazone).
+• Medications for gout (probenecid, sulfinpyrazone).

-• Other NSAIDs, including selective cyclooxygenase-2 inhibitors or corticosteroids (such as celecoxib, ibuprofen, diclofenac sodium or prednisolone).
+• Other NSAIDs, including selective cyclooxygenase-2 inhibitors or corticosteroids (such as celecoxib, ibuprofen, diclofenac sodium, or prednisolone).

 • Mifepristone (a medication used for abortion).